 Also in fairness, there is one member of the honeysuckle family which I suspect may not share the rampant invasiveness of its relatives – this is the winter honeysuckle, Lonicera fragrantissima, which I have had in my last two gardens.

 As its name suggests, this plant has late winter flowers with the most delightful fragrance all the more welcome because of the time of year.
 In my Zone 7 garden and depending on temperature conditions, this is usually sometime anywhere from late February to the middle of March although in an exceptionally mild winter it has begun to bloom as early as the week before Valentine’s Day.
 It happens to be against a south facing house wall which I’m sure helps it along.
 But in any case it has not tried to take over the planting border, nor crawl underneath the siding nor invade the nearby lawn even though it does widen with age by suckering somewhat from the base.
 It will form a large shrub if left to its own devices but I always cut it back every April in order to neaten it up and to create denser growth with more blooms next winter.
 It does not have the long twining canes of most honeysuckles and so perhaps it might safely be planted among more well-behaved companions.
 My current shrub sits in the middle between a rose and a mock orange and thus obligingly starts off the gardening year early with a lovely scent wafting into the adjacent windows.
 I would venture to say that this is the one white-hat good guy within that particular family of villains!

-(Lonicera fragrantissima image from Curtis’ Botanical Magazine 1914; in public domain)
+(Lonicera fragrantissima image from Curtis’ Botanical Magazine 1914)

 Good post!
 Here Lonicera hallii is the evil honeysuckle, we have a native honeysuckle that is quite well behaved.
 My variegated Bishop’s Weed is also fairly well behaved, but I am careful to clip off all flowers.
 I know what you mean about Sweetgum, there was one in my parents’ garden.
 Ouch!